Sponn/erwartung/docs/index.md

 Check out all possible exporters within the [integrations](integrations/index.md).

 ## Role of LinkML
 `erwartung` does not reinvent the wheel.
-Instead, the existing python tool [LinkML](https://linkml.io) serves as the core open‑source library that provides export functionality from a knowledge base (schema file) to various formats.
+Instead, the existing Python tool [LinkML](https://linkml.io) serves as the core open‑source library that provides export functionality from a knowledge base (schema file) to various formats.
 Its capabilities can be extended, if additional features are required in the scope of `erwartung`.